y3owk1n/govim/README.md

 - Find a way to auto deduplicate hints that are targeting the same point
 - Get rid of `PageHeight` in config and find a way to calculate available scroll for (c-d, c-u, gg, G) more reliably.
 - Homerow supports `continuous clicks`, is that something important?
-- Cant actually make scroll works in Electron apps, what is the best approach?
-There are tons of random `AXGroup` where some is scrollable and some is not...
 - Sort of working in Mision Control, but it still shows hints from the frontmost app.
 How can we know that we are in mission control and ignore the frontmost app?
 - Research if there's a good way to implemet visual hint mode where we can select text?
 Doing this with accessibility seems a little hard and vague
 - Test suites, but am lazy for it